Kendall Jenner Wants to Have Kids With Fai Khadra — But Who Is He?

 "we don’t date he’s just my date," she wrote.

-When he's not modeling, Fai dabbles in music and has a Soundcloud, an affinity he likely adopted from his sisters, Sama and Haya, the DJ duo behind SIMIHAZE.
+When he's not modelling, Fai dabbles in music and has a Soundcloud, an affinity he likely adopted from his sisters, Sama and Haya, the DJ duo behind SIMIHAZE.

 "I'm not marrying anyone," she said.
 "I'm not engaged.
 There's nothing long-term or serious like that in my life.
 If I'm not fully, fully in it with someone, why would I make it public to everyone else?
 If I don't even know what it is, why would I let the world know?"